EvidentSolutions/elasticsearch-analysis-voikko/README.md

 ## Fork for 7.10.0

-This is a fork by someone who know very little about ElasticSearch and nothing about Gradle
+This is a fork by someone who knows very little about ElasticSearch and close to nothing about Gradle.
+The license headers on all Java files have been modified, otherwise the Gradle esplugin complains about 'Unapproved licenses'.
+In order to run the tests you must have a valid installation of libvoikko and of the required dictionaries: See `gradle.properties` for more details. `./gradlew clean build` will build version 7.10.0 of this plugin in the `build/distributions` folder.

 ## Supported versions